ReubenTeng/AMT-CS4347/MusicYOLO/README.md

 ## Inference

 Download the pretrained musicyolo1 and musicyolo2 models described in our paper.
 Put these two models under the models folder.
-The models are stored in BaiduYun https://pan.baidu.com/s/1TbE36ydi-6EZXwxo5DwfLg?pwd=1234 code: 1234
+The models are stored in BaiduYun https://pan.baidu.com/s/1TbE36ydi-6EZXwxo5DwfLg?pwd=1234 code: 1234 <br />
+**Note from project team:** create your own "models" directory under the MusicYOLO directory to follow the above instruction.

 ### SSVD & ISMIR2014

 Step1.
-Download SSVD-v2.0 from https://github.com/xk-wang/SSVD-v2.0
+Download SSVD-v2.0 from https://github.com/xk-wang/SSVD-v2.0 <br />
+**Note from project team:** we cloned the SSVD-v2.0 directory and create a new "save" directory under its root directory.

 Step2.
 Onset/offset detection (use musicyolo2.pth)
 ```shell